AGPapa/frclocks/Readme.md

 ## Development

-Create a ".env" file in the root directory with a "TBA_AUTH_KEY" variable.
+Create a ".env" file in the root directory with the following variables:

+- TBA_AUTH_KEY: Your TBA API key.
 You can get a key from https://www.thebluealliance.com/account.
+- ENV: Set this to "DEV" for local development.

-Requirements can be installed with `pip install -r requirements.txt`.
+The project runs with python 3.13, and requirements can be installed with `pip install -r requirements.txt`.
 The code can be run with `python main.py`.

+The code will create static html files in the "output_html" directory.

 ## Deployment